prospa-group-oss/interview-test-data-engineer/Answer.md

 5 Will use Apache airflow or Glue ETL scheduler, if not available then a Windows scheduled task or Linux cron

-6 Test before deploy to scheduling tool
+6 Test before deploy to scheduling tool.

 Yes can setup a docker

 ## Data Reporting.